 Last, be respectful of others.
 Don’t fly over private property if you don’t have permission from the land-owner and be aware of how your flight is impacting the experience of others.
 Simply, don’t be a jerk.

-We also have a great pre-flight checklist you should read for more great drone photography tips.
+We also have a great pre-flight checklist and a list of the best drones for kids for more great drone photography tips for beginners.